TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

         \end{bmatrix}.
 $$

-On the next step will lead to
+The next step will lead to

 $$
   A_2     = L_2A_3 =